jun-eau/Slipstream/README.md

 ## Usage

-*   **Updating Slipstream**: Slipstream will automatically notify about and link to new releases.
-Replace your Slipstream executable with the [latest release](https://github.com/jun-eau/Slipstream/releases/latest).
-Your `config.json` will be preserved.
+*   **Updating Slipstream**: Slipstream will automatically notify you about new versions.
+To update, simply replace your executable with the latest one from the [Releases page](https://github.com/jun-eau/Slipstream/releases/latest).
+Your `config.json` is preserved.
 *   **Custom Launch Options**:
     1. In Steam, right-click Slipstream -> **Properties...**
     2. Under **General**, enter options in **Launch Options** (e.g., `-nomovie -high`).
 These are passed to Rocket League.
 *   **Multiple Accounts**:
     1. Create a **new, separate folder** for each account.
     2. Copy the Slipstream executable into each new folder.
     3. Run it from the new folder for that account's first-time setup.
-Each folder gets its own `config.json`.
     4. If using Steam, add each Slipstream instance as a separate non-Steam game.

 <details>